Kubernetes version

-Our Kubernetes version compatibility is similar to the strategy employed by client-go and can interoperate well under a wide range of target Kubernetes versions defined by a soft minimum (MK8SV) and the current latest available Kubernetes feature version.
+Our Kubernetes version compatibility is following a similar strategy to the one employed by client-go and can interoperate under a wide range of Kubernetes versions.
+We define by a soft minimum (MK8SV) based on the current latest available Kubernetes version in the generated source.

 kube version | MK8SV | Latest | Generated Source |